killercup/rustfest-idiomatic-libs/Readme.md

 We Rustaceans are more easily hooked by a promise of safety.

-And you can trust him, Maniष Goregaokar knows what he's talking about.
+And you can trust him, Manish Goregaokar knows what he's talking about.

 </aside>